tcbeatie/role_finder/README.md

 RoleFinder is purpose-built for a specific use case.
 To maintain focus and manage expectations, here's what it deliberately does **not** do:

-- **Not a general-purpose job scraper** - Monitors specific target companies via Apify API, not every job board or career site
+- **Not a general-purpose job scraper** - Monitors specific target companies, not every job board or career site
 - **Not real-time alerting** - Runs on scheduled intervals (daily), not instant push notifications when jobs are posted
 - **Not guaranteed to catch every posting** - Depends on Apify's data coverage, company career page updates, and API timing
 - **Not a replacement for human judgment** - AI provides scoring and recommendations, but final application decisions remain yours